Datavirke/datavirke.dk/content/posts/contemplating-entity-component-architecture/index.md

 *Object-Oriented Programming* (OOP) is, and since most people are familiar with OOP, comparing the two might be the easiest way to explain it.

-Where OOP models the world as various *Objects*, encapsulating properties and behavior, ECS divorces the idea of some concrete *object* from its properties, and the methods that act on them.
+Where OOP models the world as various *Objects* encapsulating properties and behavior, ECS divorces the idea of some concrete *object* from its properties, and the methods that act on them.

 ### Modeling Reality